IndexOf C# (How It Works For Developers)

 The index of the second 'o' is 7

-A more detailed inquiry employs specifying both a start index and a count, as demonstrated in the following example, to streamline searches.
+A more detailed inquiry involves specifying both a start index and a count, as demonstrated in the following example, to streamline searches.
 This limits the search to a specific range within the string, optimizing performance and precision.
 Here's how it's done:

 string sample = "Sample text for testing";